wbond/oscrypto/docs/asymmetric.md

 >     :raises:
 >         ValueError - when any of the parameters contain an invalid value
 >         TypeError - when any of the parameters are of the wrong type
->         oscrypto.errors.AsymmetricKeyError - when a contained public or private key is incompatible with the OS crypto library
+>         oscrypto.errors.AsymmetricKeyError - when a contained key is incompatible with the OS crypto library
 >         OSError - when an error is returned by the OS crypto library
 >
 >     :return: